thewizardplusplus/lualife/README.md

     - supporting of mapping;
 - generating of random field:
   - customizable filling factor;
+  - limiting by a cell count:
+    - lower limit;
+    - upper limit;
+- operations with fields as with sets:
+  - union of fields:
+    - supporting an offset for the second operand;
+    - restricting of the result size by the size of the first operand;
 - populating of a field according to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) rules:
   - using of the naive algorithm with iterating and copying of a whole field.